ByteArena/doc.bytearena.com/content/_index.md

 ## What's an agent?

-An agent is a piece of code that is able to communicate with Byte Arena using a simple and well defined API.
+An agent is a piece of code that is able to communicate with Byte Arena using an API.

 An agent perceives its environment, makes decisions, and takes actions to reach its objectives.